In this book I take you into the world of Jean-Baptiste Wynantz.

-That's why he started to paint (watercolour) a series of views of Gent and sell these.
-That little business ran well and he made some 134 different waterlours.
+That's why he started to paint (watercolor) a series of views of Gent and sell these.
+That little business ran well and he made some 134 different watercolors.

 I was commissioned by the Gent City Archive to make photographs of the very same locations and views for a book project.

-They gave me the reproductions of 74 selected watyercolours and a city map on which by approximation the views were marked, and about a month time to do the job.
+They gave me the reproductions of 74 selected watercolors and a city map on which by approximation the views were marked, and about a month time to do the job.